Viewer Integration

 Complete Workflow

-Here's the full workflow from start to finish:
+Here's the full local workflow from start to finish:

 # Terminal 1: Start the viewer